colincoombs/node-xscope/examples/getconfig.coffee.md

   object value, which is more readable to humans, less so for programs.

-It seems I must write something herfe, just to separate the itemized stuff before from the code section after.
+It seems I must write something here, just to separate the itemized stuff before from the code section after.

     options